Pamphlet Architecture 37 Theme: Visions and Experiments in Architecture

 Kevin Lippert Founder, Princeton Architectural Press; Publisher, Design Arts Press

 Andrea Lee Simitch Stephen H. Weiss Presidential Fellow, Cornell Department of Art, Architecture, and Planning

 Eirini Tsachrelia Int’l Assoc.
 AIA, Professor of Architecture

 The winning proposal will receive a $5,500 honorarium to develop Pamphlet Architecture 37, which will be published by Design Arts Press / Pamphlet Architecture, Ltd. in association with SMHF / ‘T’ Space Rhinebeck.
 The jury will also award a second prize of $2,000, a third prize of $1,000, and a fourth prize of $500.

 Early Bird registration ($50): Sunday, October 24 by 11:59pm EST

 Late registration ($75): Sunday, December 12 by 11:59pm EST

 Fees are non-refundable.
 All fees and awards are USD.

-Winners will be announced here on September 15.
+Winners will be announced here the second week of December.
 Entrants will be notified by email.